PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 For the moment, we recommend that you either use IDLE or an online Python engine.
 We will return to the IDE topic in the chapter titled, *The Python Ecosystem*.
-At that time, you'll understand why we suggest you delay this decision.
+At that time, you'll understand why we suggest you delay making a decision on an IDE.

 ### Python Modules and Packages